 The village lies on the River Ryton.
-The hamlet of Hodsock lies to the south-west.
+The hamlet of Hodsock lies to the south-west and the hamlet and Township of "Torworth" is astride the Great North Road to the east.
 If you are planning a visit:

 31 Jul 1858: Bawtry was separated from Blyth and with Austerfield was made a distinct parish under the name of the parish of Bawtry with Austerfield by order in Council signed on 31 Jul 1858.
 R HINES curate of Bawtry